Leadwise/Leadwise.github.io/README.md

-# Monostack theme
+# Leadwise Style

-Monostack is a Gutenberg-ready WordPress theme that brings the beauty of code editors to the frontend.
-With a strong focus on typography and color, Monostack highlights specific grammar much like syntax highlighting does in code editors.
-Monostack is named after the "monospace" font stacks used throughout the theme.
+Leadwise Style is a Gutenberg-ready WordPress theme that brings the beauty of code editors to the frontend.
+With a strong focus on typography and color, Leadwise Style highlights specific grammar much like syntax highlighting does in code editors.
+Leadwise Style is named after the "leadwisespace" font stacks used throughout the Style.

 ### Foundation

-The Monostack theme is built on the [Gutenberg starter theme](https://github.com/WordPress/gutenberg-starter-theme).
+The Leadwise Style is built on the [Gutenberg starter theme](https://github.com/leadwise/leadwise-starter-theme).

 ### Font Stack

 The font stack is where it’s at.
-I spent a lot of time thinking it through to bring the best quality monospace typefaces to your screen.
+I spent a lot of time thinking it through to bring the best quality leadwisespace typefaces to your screen.

 ```
 body {
-    font-family: "Space Mono", "Noto Mono", "Oxygen Mono", Courier,
+    font-family: "Space Leadwise", "Noto Leadwise", "Oxygen Leadwise", Courier,
-    monospace;
+    Leadwisespace;
 }
 ```